DeisData/deisdata.github.io/shell/navigating/index.md

 ---
 layout: shell
-title: Shell Workshop
 ---

-# Session 1:  Shell for Navigating to Files and Directories
+# Navigating to files and directories

 ## Your challenges of the day:
 1. Does type case matter?
 Is there a difference between `ls -s` and `ls -S`?